the-codingschool/TRAIN-datasets/banknote/readme.md

 Cleaned dataset, moderate difficulty

 This data set was pulled from [UCI](https://archive.ics.uci.edu/ml/datasets/banknote+authentication).
-It was collected by photos or genuine and forged banknotes.
+It was collected by photos of genuine and forged banknotes.
 A Wavelet Transform tool was then used on the images to get the following attributes for each
 sample:
 1. variance of Wavelet Transformed image (continuous)
 2. skewness of Wavelet Transformed image (continuous)